The fourth community survey is now closed. Thank you for participating!

 - Safety and Security

-The teams for each of the nine priority areas embarked on extensive research to review existing planning documents, previous community input, relevant scholarly work and the latest trends, and to benchmark the work of other communities.
+The teams for each of the nine priority areas embarked on extensive research to examine root causes of community conditions, review existing planning documents, carefully consider community input, and to benchmark the work of other communities.
 The teams also conducted additional targeted outreach to stakeholders and service provider partners to gain additional insight.
 In addition, Fairfax County Public Schools was a key partner and participant in developing the plan.
 Once the research was completed and draft strategies were developed, another round of community engagement was conducted in the fall of 2019.
 This draft plan represents a culmination of the work by the teams with input from the community.

-Efforts are now underway to lay the groundwork for implementation following Board of Supervisors’ adoption.
-Future budgets and work by county staff will align with the priorities in this plan.
-Performance management systems will also be aligned to show the community how the needle is moving on desired outcomes and to hold county government accountable for results.
+Efforts are now underway to lay the groundwork for implementation following Board of Supervisors’ adoption, including another round of intensive community outreach throughout the spring of 2021.
+Future budgets and work by county staff will align with the priorities in this plan, and performance management systems will also be positioned to clearly show the community how the needle is moving on desired outcomes, and to hold county government accountable for results.

 Alignment with One Fairfax Equity Policy

-While the county is a great place to live, learn, work and play, persistent racial and social inequities and disparities in outcomes exist.
-To confront these realities, the county has embraced a vision of One Fairfax: the belief that ALL residents deserve an opportunity to succeed.
-The county has committed to considering equity as we create and implement county policy and practice – to intentionally, comprehensively and systemically identify and address barriers to and gaps in opportunity.
+While the county is a great place to live, learn, work and play, persistent racial and social inequities and disparities in outcomes continue to exist.
+To confront these realities, the county has embraced a vision of One Fairfax: The belief that ALL residents deserve an opportunity to succeed.
+The county has committed to considering equity as we create and implement county policy and practice – to intentionally, comprehensively, and systemically identify and address barriers to and gaps in opportunity.

 Creating Communities of Opportunity